-- (4) If a taximeter would be able to be electronically interfered with without breaking a tamperproof seal once the seal was affixed, the authorised meter adjuster must - (a) ensure that the taximeter has an electronic seal affixed to the taximeter; and - (b) once satisfied of paragraph (a), seal the taximeter with a tamperproof seal.
+(4) If a taximeter would be able to be electronically interfered with without breaking a tamperproof seal once the seal was affixed, the authorised meter adjuster must -

+- (a) ensure that the taximeter has an electronic seal affixed to the taximeter; and - (b) once satisfied of paragraph (a), seal the taximeter with a tamperproof seal.

-- (5) An authorised meter adjuster who has sealed a taximeter in accordance with these regulations must provide to the responsible person a sealing certificate, or similar document, stating - (a) whether or not the taximeter is correctly - (i) measuring waiting times and distances travelled; and
+(5) An authorised meter adjuster who has sealed a taximeter in accordance with these regulations must provide to the responsible person a sealing certificate in respect of the sealing of the taximeter.